 Multiple parties could be at fault in a commercial truck accident and liable for your injuries.
 Some potentially liable parties could include:

-- A government entity could be liable for a dangerous or defective road condition or design.
+- A government entity, if a dangerous or defective road condition contributed to the accident

 Contact Jacoby & Meyers Ontario Truck Accident Lawyers

 Call us at (909) 316-5154 or visit our contact page to schedule a no-cost consultation to discuss your case.
-Our legal team provides dedicated advocacy to help you navigate the legal process and seek the recovery permitted under California law for your documented losses.
+Our legal team provides advocacy to help you navigate the legal process and seek the recovery permitted under California law for your documented losses.